Jumpin' Jupiter: Plot

 The alien eventually arrives to the tent opening, and Sylvesters points him out to Porky.
 However, Porky mistakes the alien for a Navajo Native American and tells him to go back in his 'wigwam', on the supposed pretense he and Sylvester will look at his 'beads and trinkets' in the morning.
 Confused, the alien goes back inside the UFO to get some pointers on his specimens from a book entitled Denizens of the Planet Earth and Their Behavior.
 The spacecraft then leaves Earth's gravity, so at this point everything begins floating.
 Porky, again waking up cold, gets up to have a drink of water, but notices nothing amiss before going back to sleep.
 Sylvester realizes that they are floating in space and begins to pray.
 Shortly, they, their car, their campfire and two cacti land on an alien world.
 Porky wakes up declaring, "What a wonderful sleep."

 Outside the tent, Porky comments on the "beautiful morning" and says to Sylvester, "Things sure look different after a good night's sleep, eh Sylvester?"
 He sees Earth in the sky, but fails to recognize it.
 Porky suggests that they should easily make Albuquerque by that night, as he obliviously drives between two giant bird-like aliens who are observing him and Sylvester, who is cowering in the back of the car.

+Home media

+Jumpin' Jupiter is available on disc 1 of the Looney Tunes Golden Collection: Volume 6 DVD set, on disc 2 of the Looney Tunes Collector's Vault: Volume 2 Blu-ray set.